wangfowen/owenwangdotcom/_posts/2013-10-12-are-you-my-motherland.md

 - Allowing people to drink in public - Some days you just want to kick back at the park with a nice cold one.
 Why is that a problem?
 The people who would be obnoxiously drunk on the streets are there regardless
-- Pharmacies are actually just pharmacies.
+- Pharmacies are just pharmacies.
 What do you mean I can't also pick up shampoo and cookies when I get my prescription drugs!?
 - Building heights are zero-indexed.
 The floor when you enter a building is the ground (0th) floor.
 The one above it is the first floor
 - Using the metric system!!
 Come on 'Murica